Aging in Place

 (3) Moving Beyond Place: Aging in Community by William H. Thomas and Janice Blanchard

-(4) David Baker, President, Fremont St. Associates; VP, Lincoln Park Village board of directors.
+(4) David Baker, President, Fremont St. Associates; VP, The Village Chicago board of directors.